 The whole archipelago is tropical, with temperatures at sea level always between 21˚C and 33˚C, although cooler in the mountains.
 In theory, the year divides into a wet and dry season, though it’s often hard to tell the difference.
 Very roughly, in much of the country, November to April are the wet months (Jan and Feb the wettest) and May through to October are dry.
 However, in northern Sumatra, this pattern is effectively reversed.
-The peak tourist season is between mid-June and mid-September and again over the Christmas and New Year season.
+The peak tourist season, but not necessarily the best time to visit, is between mid-June and mid-September and again over the Christmas and New Year season.
 This is particularly relevant in the major resorts, where prices rocket and rooms can be fully booked for days, and sometimes weeks, on end.

 Travel offers; book through Rough Guides

 1. Fear and Loathing in Las Vegas In 1971, fuelled by a cornucopia of drugs, Hunter S. Thompson set off for Las Vegas on his “savage journey to the heart of …02 Mar 2017 • Eleanor Aldridge camera_alt Gallery

 From ancient temples to hyper-modern skyscrapers, these are just a few of the world's most incredible architectural wonders.
 Whether you're looking to wander l…01 Feb 2017 • Rough Guides Editors camera_alt Gallery